rbmanez/Prosper-IT-Consulting-Internship/README.md

 ## Conclusion

-The Live Project Sprints provided me with an abundance of practical knowledge and skills, as well as a boost in confidence.
-It made me more comfortable being uncomofrtable with not knowing something.
-Working with a team supplied me the opportunity to learn from others' advice, successes, and setbacks.
-I gained the courage to arrive in the middle of large pre-existing projects and collaborate with a team to accomplish our objectives.
-I grew a deeper understanding for the development and team process and the significance of effective communication.
+The Live Project Sprints provided me with confidence and an abundance of practical knowledge and skills to be a software developer.
+It made me more comfortable being uncomofrtable with not knowing something and working towards a solution.
+Working with a team supplied me the opportunity to improve myself by learning from others' advice, successes, and setbacks.
+I gained the courage to arrive in the middle of a large pre-existing project and to collaborate with a team to accomplish our objectives.
+I grew a deeper understanding for the development and team process and the significance of constant learning and improvement and effective communication.